Preethamalladu/DMDD-Presentation/another-page.md

 print('Image datatype is \n', img.dtype)
 ```

-Later we  worked with **Harini Grandhi** to get all the image properties of a 3d model imported in an excel using for loop as stated below:
+Then we came up with a script to get the properties of various images in just one folder imported to an excel sheet.

 ```python